Sagar0-0/CommonModule/Guidelines.md

             initialValue = 0,
         )
 ```
-4. Handle events in repo layer
+4. Handle events in repo layer that were sent to viewmodel
 ```kotlin
     fun setIsLocationEnabled() {
         _isLocationEnabled.value = addressRepo.isLocationEnabled()